propelling-coding/Void-gaming-tutorial/README.md

 * hard nofile 1048576
 ```

-Then add the following line to /etc/pam.d/login
+Then add the following line to /etc/pam.d/login (if it isn't already there):

 ```shell
 session         required        pam_limits.so
 ```

-Finally, add the following line to /etc/pam.d/lightdm (if you are not using lightdm, replace it with your login manager)
+Finally, add the following line to /etc/pam.d/lightdm (if it isn't already there):

 ```shell
 session   required pam_limits.so
 ```
+**If you are not using LightDM, replace it with your login manager.**

 After restarting, run both of the following commands: